revanthgsr/4x4_bit_approx_mul/README.md

   </tbody>
 </table>

-1 out of 4 cases has an error in sum.
+1 out of 4 cases has an error in Sum.

 #### Full Adder
 The exact full adder is approximated as follows: